How to Bill Annual Physical And E/M on the Same Day

 Many physicians and coders disagree with her assessment.
 But, Lief says, the issue is primarily a problem when billing for Medicare patients, which indicates that the motive for billing more office/outpatient E/Ms is receiving payment.
 If tomorrow, Medicare decided to pay for annual physicals, physicians would not argue this anymore, she states.
 Everyone would know what an annual physical is.

 If the physicians documentation fully supports the reporting of a separate E/M code, Medicare will reimburse the office/outpatient visit.
-For Medicare patients, however, [...]
+For Medicare patients, however, the office is not allowed to charge the patient the full [...]